Communist, Republican, Citizen and Ecologist group

-The Communist, Republican, Citizen and Ecologist group (groupe communiste, républicain, citoyen et ecologiste) is a parliamentary group in the French Senate, the indirectly elected upper house of the French Parliament.
+The Communist, Republican, Citizen and Ecologist group (groupe communiste, républicain, citoyen et ecologiste, CRCE-K) is a parliamentary group in the French Senate, the indirectly elected upper house of the French Parliament.
 Unlike most other parliamentary groups in the Senate, it counts mostly of only the Senators of one party, the French Communist Party, among its members.

 History

 The first and only parliamentary group of communists in the Senate of the Third Republic was formed following the 1938 senatorial elections, with two members.
 A communist group existed through the duration of the Fourth Republic in the Council of the Republic, with 74 seats following senatorial elections on 8 December 1946, 17 seats following senatorial elections on 7 November 1948, 16 seats following senatorial elections on 18 May 1952, 14 seats following senatorial elections on 19 June 1955, and 16 seats following senatorial elections on 8 June 1958.

 In the Fifth Republic, Jacques Duclos served as the first leader of the communist group (groupe communiste) in the Senate.
 After the death of Duclos on 25 April 1975, Marie-Thérèse Goutmann took over the presidency of the group on 20 May 1975, becoming the first woman to preside over a parliamentary group.
 She subsequently sought to become a deputy in the National Assembly in the 1978 legislative elections; due to irregularities which resulted in the invalidation of the original result by the Constitutional Council, however, a by-election was held on 16 and 23 July which ultimately resulted in her election to the assembly and departure from the Senate; as such, though Marcel Rosette became the new president of the group on 6 April, Goutmann was obligated to continue to sit in the Senate until the Constitutional Council later confirmed her election to the National Assembly.
 She remained president of the group for only a year, and was replaced by Hélène Luc on 19 December 1979.
 The communist group expanded to include 24 members after the 1983 renewal, the highest number ever attained by the communist group.
 On 28 September, Hélène Luc announced that the group would be renamed to the Communist, Republican and Citizen group (groupe communiste, républicain et citoyen), abbreviated CRC, presenting it as an "opening to the people of progress"; specifically, it allowed Paul Loridant, member of the Movement of Citizens of Jean-Pierre Chevènement, to join the group.